WebAssembly/component-model/design/mvp/CanonicalABI.md

 apply to futures.
 Enumerating the cases in the order that they are handled in the code below:
-1. The other end was racily dropped before this end could be notified, in which case the call immediately completes, reporting `DROPPED` and nothing copied.
+1. The other end was racily dropped before this end could be notified, in which case `End.drop` already left a pending event and so there's nothing to do.
 2. The other end has not currently provided a buffer, in which case this end must block until the other end shows up with a buffer.
 3. Both this and the other end have provided buffers that can copy at least 1